Large genus bounds for the distribution of triangulated surfaces in moduli space: Geometry of Teichm u ller space

-In the complex plane, a $K$-quasicircle (resp. $K$-quasiarc) is the image of the unit circle (resp. unit line segment) under a $K$-quasiconformal homeomorphism of the plane.
+\begin{definition} A simple closed curve (resp. simple arc) in $\mathbb{C}$ is a $K$-quasicircle (resp. $K$-quasiarc) is the image of the unit circle (resp. unit line segment) under a $K$-quasiconformal homeomorphism of the plane. \end{definition}

 Let $(U,d_U)$ be a metric space bi-Lipschitz and homeomorphic to a domain in $\mathbb{C}$.
 When $U$ is simply a domain in $\mathbb{C}$, $d_U$ is taken to be the restriction of the Euclidean metric to $U$.

-A simple arc $\gamma$ in $U$ is a $K$-bounded-turning curve if it satisfies the condition that for all $x,y,z\in \gamma$ lying in order, A simple closed curve $\gamma$ in $U$ is a $K$-bounded-turning curve if every point of $\gamma$ lies in the interior of a subarc of $\gamma$ that is a $K$-bounded-turning curve.
+\begin{definition} A simple arc $\gamma$ in $U$ is a $K$-bounded-turning curve if it satisfies the following condition: for all $x,y,z\in \gamma$ lying in order, A simple closed curve $\gamma$ in $U$ is a $K$-bounded-turning curve if every point of $\gamma$ lies in the interior of a subarc of $\gamma$ that is a $K$-bounded-turning curve.\end{definition}

 In the rest of this section, we note some results about quasicircles, quasiarcs, bounded-turning curves and quasisymmetric maps that shall be useful in later sections.

 The following statement relates quasicircles and quasiarcs to the bounded-turning property.
 A proof can be found in \cite[Sections 2.8.7, 2.8.8 and 2.8.9]{LV73}.